St. Louis’ 39 North is Emerging as a World Leader in Academic and Corporate AgTech Research and Innovation

 The highest concentration of plant science PhD’s in the world, more than 1000, call St. Louis home.
 Highly skilled experts contribute to world-class research institutions including the Donald Danforth Plant Science Center, the Missouri Botanical Garden and academic institutions including Washington University,

 Saint Louis University and the University of Missouri St. Louis.
-Leading multinational corporations including Monsanto, Bunge North America, and Novus International have their headquarters in the St. Louis Region.
+Leading multinational corporations including Bayer Crop Science, Bunge North America, and Novus International have their headquarters in the St. Louis Region.
 Additionally, an increasing number of small and midsize businesses comprise a remarkable regional network of over 400 research and development AgTech companies employing over 15,000 people.
 What do you get when you combine these?
 39 North.

 The Value in Championing the 39 North AgTech District